l3montree-dev/devguard/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Please read our [contribution guide](CONTRIBUTING.md) if you would like to report a bug, ask a question, or help us with coding.
+Please read our [contribution guide](CONTRIBUTING.md) if you would like to report a bug, ask a question, write issues or help us with coding.
+All help is appreciated!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>